SionMontaque/SionMontaque/README.md

 ## About Me

-I’m a Computer Science (Cybersecurity with a Year in Industry) student at the University of Kent, passionate about designing secure intelligent systems that combine Cybersecurity, Artificial Intelligence, and Data Science.
+I’m a Computer Science (Cybersecurity) with a Year in Industry student at the University of Kent.
+Focused on builing a career in Cybersecurity, Artificial Intelligence, or Data Science.

 ## Completed Projects